 Secondary meaning can be proved in a variety of ways, including “direct consumer testimony; survey evidence; exclusivity, manner, and length of use of mark; amount and manner of advertising; amount of sales and number of customers; established place in the market; and proof of intentional copying by the defendant.”
 P & P Imps.
 LLC v.
 Johnson Enters., LLC, 46 F.4th 953, 961 (9th Cir.
 2022).
 Because “[t]here is no logical reason for the precise copying save an attempt to realize upon a secondary meaning that is in existence,” Audio Fid., Inc. v.
 High Fid.
 Recordings, Inc., 283 F.2d 551, 558 (9th Cir.
 1960), “[p]roof of copying strongly supports an inference of secondary meaning,” P & P Imps.
 LLC, 46 F.4th at 961.
 The plaintiff does not have to prove that the defendant intended to confuse consumers and pass off its products as the plaintiffs to raise such an inference.
 Secondary meaning can also be established by evidence of a likelihood of confusion.
 Id.
 Evidence of retailer confusion may be appropriate when a market involves specialized distributors that leads to retailers functionally operating as consumers.
 Jason Scott Collection, Inc. v.
 Trendily Furniture, LLC, 68 F.4th 1203, 1217 (9th Cir.
 2023).

 When a mark is not in the public domain, a showing of secondary meaning requires a mark to be associated in common thought, not merely with the thing produced, but with the source or origin of the production, even if anonymous.
 See Maljack Prods. v.
 Goodtimes Home Video Corp., 81 F.3d 881, 887 (9th Cir.
-1996) (holding that when movie title is not in public domain, showing of secondary meaning only requires proof that public associates movie title with single source, even if anonymous); Grupo Gigante SA De CV v.
+1996) (holding that when a movie title is not in the public domain, showing of secondary meaning only requires proof that the public associates the movie title with a single source, even if anonymous); Grupo Gigante SA De CV v.
 Dallo & Co., Inc., 391 F.3d 1088, 1095-96 (9th Cir.
 2004) (“Secondary meaning refers to a mark’s actual ability to trigger in consumers’ minds a link between a product or service and the source of that product or service.
 That is, a mark has secondary meaning ‘when, in the minds of the public, the primary significance of a mark is to identify the source of the product rather than the product itself.’
 Determining whether a mark has secondary meaning requires taking into account at least seven considerations”) (quoting Wal-Mart Stores, Inc. v.
 Samara Bros., Inc., 529 U.S. 205, 211 (2000)).
 This rule also applies in trade dress infringement cases.
 See P & P Imps.
 LLC, 46 F.4th at 960 (holding with respect to trade dress that “[s]econdary meaning exists when in the minds of the public, the primary significance of [the trade dress] is to identify the source of the product rather than the product itself,” and this requirement is satisfied by evidence establishing “association with only a single—even anonymous—source” (internal quotation marks omitted)).

-“While evidence of a manufacturer’s sales, advertising and promotional activities may be relevant in determining secondary meaning, the true test of secondary meaning is the effectiveness of this effort to create it. ” International Jensen v.
+“While evidence of a manufacturer’s sales, advertising and promotional activities may be relevant in determining secondary meaning, the true test of secondary meaning is the effectiveness of this effort to create it.”
+International Jensen v.
 Metrosound U.S.A., 4 F.3d 819, 824-25 (9th Cir.
 1993) (citation omitted).
 The Ninth Circuit has said that when a descriptive mark is especially weak, “we require a ‘strong showing of strong secondary meaning.’”
 Japan Telecom, Inc., 287 F.3d at 873 (citations omitted).